 - Reddit Award Travel Subreddit

 These tools can all provide a benefit to you and your travel hacking goals.
-You should always get the most optimal use of your points and these resources will help you do so.
+You should always get the most optimal use of your points; these resources will help you.

 Know your market before you travel as well.
 Each country (and even a city) has a different approach to lodging.
 For example, an inn in Japan is a lot different than an inn in Alabama.